 Lake Ballinger Invasive Aquatic Plant Control

-The City of Mountlake Terrace has been awarded an Ecology permit to use herbicides in Lake Ballinger during the summer of 2019 to control Eurasian watermilfoil, Fragrant water lily, and Curly leaf pondweed in Lake Ballinger.
+The City of Mountlake Terrace was awarded a 5 year Ecology permit to use herbicides in Lake Ballinger during the summer of 2019 to control Eurasian water milfoil, Fragrant water lily, and Curly leaf pondweed in Lake Ballinger.

 What’s the goal of the treatment?
 The goal of this invasive control effort is to encourage a more balanced native plant community, improve overall lake water quality, and support recreational activities.